-- 12. Solid shot or slug is not permitted on Clay Target ranges, unless specifically authorised by the CE. - 13.
+- 12. Solid shot or slug is not permitted on Clay Target ranges, unless specifically authorised by the CF. - 13.
 Shotguns may be used in accordance with range specific regulations. - 14.
-Shotguns may be used on Time Limit range with the prior permission of the Chairman of the BSRC. - 15.
-Shotguns firing solid slug may be used on Stickledown, Butt Zero, Century, or Short Siberia ranges provided that the intention to do so is notified to, and approved by, the Range Office in advance.
-Bird/Buck shot is only permitted on Winans Bay A and Butt Zero unless the match conditions of an authorised event requires their use elsewhere. - 16.
 Shotgun ammunition with a plastic wad is prohibited unless: - a.
 The ammunition is fired on the NCSC layout; or - b.
 It is solid slug ammunition and the plastic wad is designed to remain attached to the projectile.